ladjs/lad/Readme.md

 Out of the box, we provide quite a few authentication methods (but only basic email/password and API token access is enabled by default &ndash; see [Authentication Providers](#authentication-providers) for more info).

+> **NOTE**: Some providers such as Twitter do not provide a user's email address.
+Similarly, Facebook doesn't always share a user's email, especially if they choose not to share it.
+For cases like this, we automatically prompt the user for a valid email address upon sign-in (if we do not detect an email address).

 Type | Description
 ---- | -----------
 Basic | users sign up with an email address and password